 Do you remember being nervous and anxious when you first arrived on campus?
 As an Orientation Leader you will have the opportunity to make an impact on new students by helping them adjust to college life.
 Contact 309-457-2345 or firstname.lastname@example.org.

-With over 150 years of tradition, Greek Life is dedicated to building future societal leaders.
+With over 150 years of tradition, Fraternity and Sorority Life is dedicated to building future societal leaders.
 Fraternities and sororities provide you with a wealth of opportunities to discover and refine your leadership potential.
 Learn more about men's and women's fraternities here.

 Hall Council is an excellent way to get involved and help make a difference where you live.
 Through participation you can experience executive board positions, budget management, and program planning.
 Speak to a Resident Assistant or Head Resident for more information.
 Contact 309-457-2113 or email@example.com.